keu/docs/astro/test-and-troubleshoot-locally.md

 astrocloud dev run <airflow-cli-command>
 ```

 For example, the Apache Airflow command for viewing your entire configuration is `airflow config list`.
-To run this command with the Astronomer Cloud CLI, you would run `astrocloud dev run config list` instead.
+To run this command with the Astro CLI, you would run `astrocloud dev run config list` instead.

 ## Hard Reset Your Local Environment